 Shin Megami Tensei III: Nocturne was not the first game released with the Shin Megami Tensei supertitle in the west.
 The largely forgotten Demi Kids games also had it (in small text) and predate Nocturne's release in the west by a year.

 Devil Survivor takes it Up to Eleven by adding the -dyne suffix.
 As if Megidolaon wasn't bad enough, Bonus Boss Lucifer can drop Megidoladyne on the entire map.
-And did I mention that it gets 50% more powerful with each hit, effectively making the fight a timed battle because it's Almighty and can't be blocked, so even with maxed magic and vitality it'll eventually do more damage than you've got hp.
+And it gets 50% more powerful with each hit, effectively making the fight a timed battle because it's Almighty and can't be blocked, so even with maxed magic and vitality it'll eventually do more damage than you've got hp.

 Then others like Strange Journey throws fuel on the fire by planting new spells in that are of the same type.
 Thought Megidolaon was awesome?
 Add in Big Bang which is even more powerful by a good 200 points.
 Then we have Babylon Goblet which has a chance to charm.
 Good luck recovering from that.
 And god forbid you get the eponymous JIHAD because not only is it one of the strongest spells in the game, but it also LOWERS THEIR STATS TOO.
 But to be fair while you have those, you can bet your opponent has even better shit than you.

 That One Boss: Matador and Mot in Nocturne, the golden metal trio in Persona 2, Intrepid Knight in Persona 3, anyone in Digital Devil Saga with the second boss theme and probably a few more.
 Of course, if you don't use all of the options that are available to you like ailment inducing ammo, buff and debuff skills, buff and debuff cancelling skill, healing skills, elemental and ailments immunity to at least some of the bosses attacks, then expect lot of bosses to suddenly turn into Nintendo HardThat One Boss.
 You know what, let's just tell you we have ThatOneBoss/Atlus (where Shin Megami Tensei makes up most of the article) and leave it at that.